tharidlynn/meetup-etl/README.md

 <img src="./img/meetup-check-quality.png" alt="meetup-check-quality" title="meetup-check-quality" />

-With the data_quality_check operator, we can guarantee that every row has been inserted into dwh.
+_With the data-quality-check operator, we can guarantee that every row has been inserted into dwh._

 ### 4. Setup Dashboard, OLAP and analytics